 Selling products or services on an international level can be a big step for many businesses.
 When done correctly, selling to foreign countries has the potential to boost sales and increase the overall revenue of a company.
 But like other aspects of business, global ecommerce has its own potential risks and setbacks.
-Here are six major international selling issues that you need to avoid.
+When you’re ready to scale your business and expand globally, make sure you avoid these six major international selling issues.

 1. Selling to the Wrong Market

 Selling to the wrong market can quickly lead to disastrous results.
 For example, selling ski products to countries along the equator isn’t going to work.
 Additionally, you have to consider the economy in the countries you sell in.
 A watch that sells for $500 in the U.S. isn’t going to sell for that price in places with lower average incomes or higher rates of poverty.

 That’s why it’s so important to do research to learn about each international market.
 Make sure that you have a good understanding of the local market and culture before launching products.
 Research into local markets should include: